jaewon415/UWSTAT-498/Revised STAT498/README.md

 # Woodfuel
-Please look at Groupwork.Rmd or Html file for the reproducibility
+Please look at the Groupwork markdown file for reproducible research.